kevinwlu/iot/lesson1/README.md

 ### 3. Set up Raspberry Pi OS

+* Set country, language, and timezone
-* Select "Use English language" and "Use US keyboard"
+* Select "Use English language" and "Use US keyboard" if applicable
 * Change password (default: raspberry)
 * Select if "This screen shows a black border around the desktop"
 * Select wirless network and enter wireless network password
-* Update software (it may take a while)
+* Check and update software if necessary (this may involve a large download)
 * Click "Restart" to reboot

 ### 4. Point (not click) the curser to the Wi-Fi icon at the right of the menu bar to see and write down the [IP address](https://en.wikipedia.org/wiki/IP_address) such as 192.168.x.xxx excluding the CIDR ([Classless Inter-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) notation of /24 suffix that indicates the number of bits of the prefix